SmartterHealth/Virtual-Rounding/README.md

 6. Click &quot;+ Add a permission&quot;.
 7. Select &quot;Microsoft Graph&quot;.
 8. Select Application permissions.
    ![Application Registration App Permissions](/Documentation/Images/AADAppRegistration-GraphAppPerm.png)
 9. Add the following permissions: Calendars.ReadWrite, Group.ReadWrite.All, OnlineMeetings.ReadWrite.All.
 Click &quot;Add permissions&quot;.
 10. Your API Permissions should look like the below now.
     ![Application Permissions Pre Admin Consent](/Documentation/Images/AADAppRegistration-PermissionsPreConAdmin.png)

 11. Click &quot;Grant admin consent for …&quot;.
 Click &quot;Yes&quot; to grant the application global consent within Contoso.
-12. From the left menu, click &quot;Certificates &amp; secrets&quot;.
+12. From the left m$$enu, click &quot;Certificates &amp; secrets&quot;.
 13. Under &quot;Client secrets&quot;, click &quot;+ New client secret&quot;.
 14. Provide a description and select an expiration time for the secret and click &quot;Add&quot;.
 15. Place the generated Secret in the Config JSON file under ClientCredential...
 Secret You must grab this value now, as it will not be able to be returned later.

 ## Patient Room Account Setup